Been denied social security disability? Call our office today for a free consultation at (406)728-0168.

 - Work intended for profit, whether or not a profit is realized.

 The Social Security Administration defines SGA based on how much you earn on a monthly basis.
-The Social Security Act specifies a higher SGA amount for persons who meet the legal definition of blindness.
-If your impairment is anything other than blindness, earnings averaging over $1,170 a month (for the year 2017) generally demonstrate SGA.
-If you are blind, earnings averaging over $1,950 a month (unchanged for the year 2017) generally demonstrate SGA for SSDI.
-Social Security usually adjusts these amounts every year based on increases in the national average wage index.
+The Social Security Act specifies different SGA amounts for people who do or do not meet the legal definition of blindness.
+These amounts usually adjust every year based on increases in the national average wage index.
+You can find current SGA amounts at https://www.ssa.gov/oact/cola/sga.html.

 The Social Security Administration manages two programs that provide benefits based on disability or blindness.
 Both programs require that you be disabled, but benefits are calculated differently for the two programs.